ukb-dt/ethos-h/index.md

 This is filial piety through topology.

 # [C](https://legacy.cru.org/en/playlists/cru-history/faragalla-explo-eighty-five-faith-that-moves-mountains-and-satellites.html)
 You've grasped the nuance.
-So I've drifted from viewing Woodstock as \epsilon (I frankly didn't know about Woodstock until I was in grad school at Hopkins with liberals, 30 years later).
+So I've drifted from viewing Woodstock as $\epsilon$ (I frankly didn't know about Woodstock until I was in grad school at Hopkins with liberals, 30 years later).
 Now I know Hendrix, Dylan, and the general vibes.. and dad has existential concerns for the fate of my soul

 ---